MicrosoftDocs/sql-docs/docs/reporting-services/mobile-reports/custom-maps-in-reporting-services-mobile-reports.md

 - A .DBF file for metadata

 The base files names must match (e.g. *canada.shp* and *canada.dbf*).
 The metadata must include the field *NAME* with the value of the corresponding shape's name (key), to be used when populating the map with data.

-> **Note**: The two map files together, the SHP and the DBF, can be no bigger than 512 KB.
+The two map files together, the SHP and the DBF, can be no bigger than 512 KB.
 If your map files are too big, use a tool like [https://mapshaper.org/](https://mapshaper.org/) to reduce their size.

 See how to [add custom maps to mobile reports](../../reporting-services/mobile-reports/add-a-custom-map-to-a-reporting-services-mobile-report.md).